John Finlayson (disciple)

-John Finlayson or Finleyson (1770–1854) was a disciple of Richard Brothers.
-Finlayson was born in Scotland in 1770.
-His descendants make him the second son of Colonel John Hamilton M'Finlay, who married, about 1765, Lady Elizabeth Mary Alexander, eldest sister of the last Earl of Stirling.
-He was originally a writer at Cupar, Fife, and removed thence to Edinburgh.
-His relations with Brothers, which began in 1797, are detailed in the article on that enthusiast.
-He printed at Edinburgh a couple of pamphlets before repairing to London.
+John Finlayson or Finleyson (1770–1854) was a lawyer, author and disciple of Richard Brothers.

+Life

+Finlayson was born in Scotland in 1770 the son of a tenant farmer at Benyhole farm near Abdie in Fife.
+He was apprenticed as a "writer" (the Scots term for a lawyer) by Mr James Stark the Procurator for Fife, based in Cupar.
+Finlayson himself became procurator for Fife in 1793 and continued to practice in Cupar.

+He became familiar with the writings of the Richard Brothers who had begun a millennium cult in Britain based on the belief that a second Israel would be created and a new Messiah appear.
+The Brother's pamphlets predicted a precise day for this: 19 September 1797.
+On exactly this day, Finlayson closed his office and passed all his legal responsibilities to a Mr John Christie of Cupar.

+Finlayson relocated to Edinburgh where he printed a couple of pamphlets before moving to London.
 In London he was 'in considerable practice as a house agent.'
 Brothers led him to change the spelling of his name, by telling him his ancestors had some 'fine leys' of land granted them for deeds of valour.
 Brothers, who died (1824) in Finlayson's house at Marylebone, made it his dying charge to his friend that he should write against a rival genius, Bartholomew Prescot of Liverpool.
 This Finlayson did, describing Prescot's 'System of the Universe,' very correctly, as a 'misapprehended mistaken elaborate performance, or book.'

+Finlayson was much discredited by his book on Isaac Newton in which he claimed Newton to be wrong in most of his theories.